smeucci/MicroarchitectureTesting/README.md

 # MicroarchitectureTesting
-Project for the Verification and Testing Methods course
+Project for the Verification and Testing Methods course.